Program Implementation Process

 Choosing an electricity supplier and signing an electricity supply contract: Once the State regulatory review process was completed and the Aggregation Plan received formal approval by the state, the City implemented a public procurement process to select and sign a contract with an electricity supplier.
 During this process, program details were finalized, including the amount of renewable energy, above the amount required by state law, the amount of renewable energy in any program options, and the price for each option.

 - Worcester signed a 34-month contract with Direct Energy on October 22, 2019.
 The contract term was from the February 2020 meter reads through the December 2022 meter reads.

-Public engagement and education: In fall of 2019, once the electricity supply contract was been signed, the City conducted a public engagement effort to inform the community about program details and the ability to opt out.
-This effort included mailing a letter to each electricity account holder on National Grid’s Basic Service who would be automatically enrolled in the program if he/she does not opt out.
+Public engagement and education: In fall of 2019, once the electricity supply contract had been signed, the City conducted a public engagement effort to inform the community about program details and the ability to opt out.
+This effort included mailing a letter to each electricity account holder on National Grid’s Basic Service who would be automatically enrolled in the program if he/she did not opt out.
 The public engagement effort also included a press release, public information sessions, and outreach to community groups throughout the City.